zeux/meshoptimizer/README.md

 When optimizing a mesh, you should typically feed it through a set of optimizations (the order is important!):

 1. Indexing
+2. (optional, discussed last) Simplification
-2. Vertex cache optimization
+3. Vertex cache optimization
-3. Overdraw optimization
+4. Overdraw optimization
-4. Vertex fetch optimization
+5. Vertex fetch optimization
-5. Vertex quantization
+6. Vertex quantization
-6. (optional) Vertex/index buffer compression
+7. (optional) Vertex/index buffer compression

 ## Indexing